+ 1 (469) 960-4325

 What actually works for GLP-1 food aversion

-23. Address the underlying cause — if nausea is driving the aversion, the digestive side effect is the primary issue to solve.
-See Blog 2 for that approach.
+Address the underlying cause — if nausea is driving the aversion, the digestive side effect is the primary issue to solve.

 Frequently asked questions

-Extended severe food aversion can lead to significant nutritional deficiency, muscle loss, and metabolic disruption.
+If prolonged, severe food aversion can impact nutritional intake, muscle health, and overall energy levels.
 It should be discussed with your prescriber, particularly if you're going more than 8 hours regularly without eating.

 For most people, appetite normalises somewhat as the body adjusts to the medication.
 However, the nutritional gaps created during periods of severe aversion need to be actively addressed — they don't self-correct.